bonsaiERP/bonsaiERP/INSTALL.md

     sudo apt-get update
     sudo apt-get install nodejs

+## Install apache and mod_xsendfile

+    sudo apt-get install libapache2-mod-xsendfile

+Edit the file for in /etc/apache2/sites-enabled/bonsaierp.com and add these lines

+    XSendFile On
+    XSendFilePath /tmp

 ## Bonsai installation
 Now you need to download and install bonsai cloning from the repository, this creates the bonsai folder